appeltje-c/robot-arm/README.md

 > written
 > by [Martijn Benjamin](https://www.linkedin.com/in/martijn-benjamin/) ([Appeltje-C](https://github.com/appeltje-c))
 > for [Monumental](https://www.monumental.co/)
->

 ## Intro

-This project is my implementation of the Monumental "Visualizing a Robotic Crane" technical assessment.
+This project is my implementation of the Monumental "Visualizing a Robotic Crane" technical assessment and my 3D and Robotics study project going forward.

 The project consists of an API, React Application and the Blender crane model in the folders: